zethon/zethon.github.io/_posts/2020-07-19-writing-const-and-non-const-getters.md

 }
 ```

-When I first saw this, my gut reaction was to go with the second option mostly because casting **away** the const felt wrong.
-However, what I didn't realize is that the second version is calling a non-const function within a const context, which is even worse than casting away const'ness.
+When I first saw this, my gut reaction was to go with **Option 2** mostly because casting away the const felt wrong.
+However, what I didn't immediately realize is that **Option 2** is calling a non-const function within a const context, which is even worse!.
 For example, imagine someone came along later and changed the non-const version of `texture()` to modify some internal state of the object.

-Because of this the first option is preferred.
+Because of this **Option 1** is preferred.

 **Note:** This topic is discussed in Item 3 in *Effective C++, Third Edition* by Scott Meyers